michaelspatrick/osmetrics/README.md

 # mysql_os_metrics
-A MySQL plugin for storing Operating System metrics in INFORMATION_SCHEMA.
-This will allow monitoring tools, such as PMM, to retrieve these values remotely via the MySQL interface.
+A MySQL plugin for displaying Operating System metrics in INFORMATION_SCHEMA.
+This would allow monitoring tools, such as PMM, to retrieve these values remotely via the MySQL interface.
 This is just a Proof of Concept (POC) at this point in time and needs to be expanded greatly.

+Values are pulled via standard C library calls so overhead is absolutely minimal.
+I added a couple of libraries originally to show that even Windows and other variants of UNIX can be utilized, but commented them out to keep it all simple for now.

+Many variables were added to show what was possible.
+Some of these may not be of interest.
+I just wanted to see what kind of stuff was possible and would tweak these over time.

+Also, none of the calculations were rounded.
+This was done just to keep precision for graphing of values but could easily be canged later.

+If there is interest, this could be expanded to add more metrics and unnecessary ones removed.
+Just looking for feedback.

 Make sure you have the source code for MySQL and have done a cmake on it.
 This will be necessary to compile the plugin.